 Edwin Romond is the author of eight collections of poetry and has been awarded writing fellowships from the National Endowment for the Arts, the National Endowment for the Humanities, and from both the New Jersey and Pennsylvania State Councils on the Arts.

 Garrison Keillor has twice read Romond’s poetry on NPR’s The Writer’s Almanac and his memoir, “The Ticket,” appears in Tim Russert’s national bestseller, Wisdom of Our Fathers from Random House.
 In addition, Romond wrote the book, music, and lyrics for two musical plays, A Family Life and Robin Hood that were produced at New Jersey community theaters.
 His short stories have been featured in Spitball Magazine.

-He is the recipient of the 2013 New Jersey Poetry Prize for his poem, “Champion” and is a 2017 Pushcart Poetry Prize nominee for his poem.
+He is the recipient of the 2013 New Jersey Poetry Prize for his poem, “Champion” and won the Second Place Prize for his poem.
 “At the Artist Teacher Institute” in the 2020 Allen Ginsberg Poetry Contest

 A native of Woodbridge, NJ, he lives in Wind Gap, PA with his wife, Mary, and their son, Liam.